 TVO is committed to providing accessible customer service to all of its customers.
-The objective of this policy is to meet the requirements in accordance with the Accessibility Standards for Customer Service (Ontario Regulation 429/07).
+The objective of this policy is to meet the requirements in accordance with the Integrated Accessibility Standards (Ontario Regulation 191/11).

-This policy is drafted in accordance with the Accessibility Standards for Customer Service (Ontario Regulation 429/07) and addresses the following:
+This policy is drafted in accordance with the Integrated Accessibility Standards (Ontario Regulation 191/11) and addresses the following:

 - • the provision of goods and services to persons with disabilities.